DHTMLX/docs-diagram/docs/guides/diagram_editor/editbar/basic_controls/togglegroup.md

 - `disabled` - (optional) defines whether an option is enabled (*false*) or disabled (*true*), *false* by default
 - `full` - (optional) defines whether the option will be extended to the width specified by the `width` property, *false* by default
 - `text` - (optional) sets a text inside the option.
 When initialized together with the `offText` property, the specified text will be rendered in the selected (pressed) state
-- `icon` - (optional) sets the class of an icon displayed inside the option.
-When initialized together with the `offIcon` property, the specified classes of icons will be rendered in the selected (pressed) state of the option
+- `icon` - (optional) sets the CSS class of an icon displayed inside the option.
+When initialized together with the `offIcon` property, the specified CSS classes of icons will be rendered in the selected (pressed) state of the option
 - `offText` - (optional) sets the text that will be rendered in the unselected (unpressed) state of the option
-- `offIcon` - (optional) sets the class of an icon that will be rendered in the unselected (unpressed) state of the option
+- `offIcon` - (optional) sets the CSS class of an icon that will be rendered in the unselected (unpressed) state of the option
 - `value` - (optional) specifies the value in the selected (pressed) state.
 If not defined, the option is used with the *boolean* value

 ## Example